valkey-io/valkey-rfc/README.md

 Valkey RFC
 ==========

-This is a collection of feature proposals and descriptions of changes to Valkey that require some more details than just the text in a pull request or an issue.
+This repository is a collection of feature proposals and descriptions of changes to Valkey that require some more detail than just the text in a pull request or an issue.
 It is loosely inspired by RFCs and by Python's enhancement proposals (PEP).

 Each feature or larger topic is described in a markdown file that's named in uppercase and ends in `.md`.
-These files are not formally numbered, but we use the pull request number that added an RFC to refer to the change.
+These files are not formally numbered, but we use the pull request number that initially added an RFC to refer to the change.
 For example, this description in the README.md file was written in RFC #1.

 Workflow